How to Deadlift Properly

 Cleaning up an exercise by giving an athlete cues is often the job of a coach or a trainer.
 Studies indicate a higher rate of performance in relation to the use of cues.

-Internal cues: such as your own mental pointers, phrases, and reminders about the setup and movement.
+Internal cues: these can be your own mental pointers, phrases, and reminders about the setup and movement.

-External cues: such as a coach giving you these verbal instructions, or your workout space being marked by a visual clue like chalk from which you know where to pull or stand, etc.
+External cues: the coach giving you verbal instructions, or your workout space being marked by a visual clue like chalk from which you know where to pull or stand, etc.

 Why can this be useful?